 CDCC welcomes stakeholder feedback through the Risk Management Advisory Committee ("RMAC") and the User Groups for Derivatives and Fixed Income Clearing Members.
 Stakeholders' views are solicited and taken into consideration for any significant changes regarding CDCC's design, rules, or functioning.
-CDCC discloses major decisions made by its Board of Directors, in accordance with applicable legislation and 16 of 68 regulations, as well as its recognition orders and Bank of Canada regulatory oversight agreement, by means of notices to members, its Clearing Members and regulatory extranets, and on its website, as necessary.
+CDCC discloses major decisions made by its Board of Directors, in accordance with applicable legislation and regulations, as well as its recognition orders and the Bank of Canada Amended and Restated Oversight Agreement, by means of notices to members, its Clearing Members and regulatory extranets, and on its website, as necessary.